teunbrand/ggnomics/README.md

 take a look at the examples below.

 Please keep in mind that this package is highly experimental, may be unstable and is subject to changes in the future.
-Since, this is my first package out in the wild, constructive feedback is appreciated.
+Since this is my first package out in the wild, constructive feedback is appreciated.

 ## Installation